jadehiggins00/Art-JavaScript/README.md

 # Welcome to my personal repository where I create Art with code :)

-This is my personal repository for creating art with javascript and p5.js, each day at work I will try to document myy progress.
+This is my personal repository for creating art with Processing Language and JavaScript in P5.js.

 ## 28/05/2022